 I'm 46 years old.
-I have a commercial pilot certificate, 369.5 flight hours, and a very clear problem: I need about 1,130 more hours to hit the minimums that get you a real flying job.
-At $150 to $200 an hour for a decent aircraft rental, that's somewhere between $170,000 and $225,000 I need to generate from somewhere that isn't my day job managing a car electronics shop in Merced.
+I have a commercial pilot certificate, 371.0 flight hours, and a very clear problem: I need 129 more hours to reach the 500-hour Part 135 target.
+At roughly $200 an hour, that's about $25,800 I need to generate from somewhere that isn't my day job managing a car electronics shop in Merced.

 That number has been sitting on my desk for a while.
 I've been building toward it through a few different angles — an iOS app, KDP workbooks, some content work — all orchestrated through OpenClaw, my AI agent platform.
 But a few months ago I started thinking about prediction markets.
 Specifically, Kalshi.
 Specifically, the weather markets.